 On February 25, 2021, the Board, by Resolution 2021-014, approved the award of Professional Services Agreement No. 2020-B-053, Bridge Inspection Services, to HDR Engineering, Inc., Walnut Creek, CA, in an amount not to exceed \$9,063,000, to perform two cycles of the 23 CFR 650 mandated bridge inspections at the Golden Gate Bridge.
-The consultant has prepared their work plans and on April 26, 2021, began rope inspections of fracture critical members in the Span

-4 of the Suspension Bridge.
+The consultant has prepared their work plans and on April 26, 2021, began rope inspections of fracture critical members in the Span 4 of the Suspension Bridge.
 The Week 2 inspections were performed during the week of May 17, 2021, during which the Suspension Bridge Span 4 inspection was completed and the Suspension Bridge Span 3 began.
 The drone inspection pilot program was performed at the Suspension Bridge Span 4 during the week of May 24, 2021.
 The Week 3 inspections were performed during the week of June 28, 2021 and included inspections in the Suspension Bridge Spans 3 and 2.
 The Week 4 inspections were performed during the week of July 19, 2021, during which the North Approach Viaduct inspection was completed.
-The Week 5 inspections of the Suspension Spans 2 and 3 commenced on August 23, 2021.
-The inspections are continuing.
+The Week 5 inspections of the Suspension Spans 2 and 3 were performed during the week of August 23, 2021.
+The Week 6 inspections of the Suspension Spans 1 and 2 were performed during the week of September 20, 2021.
+The Week 7 inspections were performed during the week of October 18, 2021 and consisted of inspections of the Suspension Span 2, the Fort Point Arch, the South Approach Viaduct and portions of the Main Cable.
+The Week 8 inspections were performed during the week of November 15, 2021 and consisted of inspections of the remaining items requiring rope inspection.
+The 2020/2021 rope inspection field work is now complete.

 Golden Gate Bridge Main Cable Access System Design Services, RFQ/RFP 2013-B-8.
-The Engineering Department prepared and advertised on May 14, 2013, a Request for Qualifications/Request for Proposals (RFQ/RFP) for the Golden Gate Bridge Main Cable Access System Design Services.
+The Engineering Department prepared and advertised on May 14, 2013, a Request for

+Qualifications/Request for Proposals (RFQ/RFP) for the Golden Gate Bridge Main Cable Access System Design Services.
 On July 23, 2013, three proposals were received by the District.
 Staff evaluated the proposals and interviewed the top two firms on August 7, 2013.
 On September 20, 2013, the Board authorized the execution of a Professional Services Agreement, PSA No. 2013-B-8, with NCM Engineering Corporation, in an amount not to exceed \$799,756, with a contingency amount of \$79,976.
 The Notice to Proceed was issued effective October 17, 2013.
 The consultant submitted the main cable access concepts for District's review and staff selected a traveler system as the preferred concept to be advanced into the final design.
 On March 5, 2015, the consultant submitted the 100% design review plans and estimated construction cost, and staff met with the consultant to discuss the submittal.
 On May 28, 2015, the consultant submitted revised 100% design review plans and estimated construction cost.